-b) Carries out techniques or procedures methodically, in sequence and in combination, identifying practical issues and making adjustments where necessary. c) Identifies and controls significant quantitative variables where applicable, and plans approaches to take account of variables that cannot readily be controlled. d) Selects appropriate equipment and measurement strategies in order to ensure suitably accurate results.
+Competency Assessment criteria results.
 3 - Safely uses a range of practical equipment and materials a) Identifies hazards and assesses risks associated with those hazards, making safety adjustments as necessary, when carrying out experimental techniques and procedures in the lab or field. b) Uses appropriate safety equipment and approaches to minimise risks with minimal prompting.
 4 - Makes and records observations a) Makes accurate observations relevant to the experimental or investigative procedure. b) Obtains accurate, precise and sufficient data for experimental and investigative procedures and records this methodically using appropriate units and conventions.
-5 - Researches, references and reports a) Uses appropriate software and/or tools to process data, carry out research and report findings. b) Cites sources of information demonstrating that research has taken place, supporting planning and conclusions.
+5 - Researches, references and reports c) Uses appropriate software and/or tools to process data, carry out research and report findings. d) Cites sources of information demonstrating that research has taken place, supporting planning and conclusions.